White blood cells are an essential part of the body’s immune system.

 - Certain parasitic infections.

 There are no special preparations necessary for this test.
-You should inform your doctor if you are taking blood-thinning medications such as warfarin (Coumadin).
+You should inform your doctor if you take blood-thinning medications such as warfarin (Coumadin).
 Your doctor may advise you to stop taking certain medications.

 Medications that can cause an increase in eosinophil count include: